 The bat performance test measures the bat and ball speeds before and after impact in a controlled laboratory setting.
 The test may be configured in a variety of ways, although two similar methods involving an initially stationary bat are the most common.
 (The speeds measured in the test can be used in different ways to quantify bat performance as described in the following section.)

 A number of devices have been implemented over the years to measure the performance of a bat.
 Nearly all involve a bat that pivots about a fixed point.
 While the motion of a bat in play involves translation and rotation, the laboratory fixed pivot point turns out to be a very good approximation to the field situation.
 To accurately describe the field performance of a bat in the laboratory, one needs to approximate the motion of the bat only during the instant it is in contact with the ball (approximately 0.001 seconds).
-Two consequences of this short duration greatly simply the experimental requirements.
+Two consequences of this short duration greatly simplify the experimental requirements.
 First, the motion of any object at any instant can be described by an instantaneous center of rotation.
 The location of the center, as well as the speed, may change over time.
 During the 0.001 second bat-ball contact, it is essentially stationary.
 Second, the bat-ball contact is sufficiently short that the pivot conditions do not affect the bat at the impact location.
 In other words, during the 1 ms bat-ball contact, the bat deformation is sufficiently small (the barrel moves less than ½ inch) that the impact location is unaffected by the constraint at the pivot.

 The most complex machines used to test bats involve a swinging bat and a pitched ball[k].
 This type of device must not only accurately position the bat and ball, it must also time the delivery of both to achieve the desired trajectory.
 The NCAA used this type of machine to test bats until 2005[l].